 Needless to say, storage space in my tiny kitchen is at a premium with no room to waste on unnecessary clutter.
 And I do my best to utilize it well.

 Still, for much longer than I care to admit, there was that one drawer, that if opened, made you think the owner of the kitchen had lost her will to live.
 You know, the kind that holds the stuff you need, but don’t really know what to do with?

 Something like this?

 This post contains affiliate links.
-You can read all the boring legal stuff here.
+You can read my full affiliate link policy here.

 I opted against fixed wooden dividers because I prefer the ability to easily change the configuration.
 Another drawback of fixed dividers is that the little spaces are difficult to clean.
 Besides, fixed wooden dividers were work.

 HERE ARE THE MAIN CRITERIA FOR CREATING THIS KITCHEN DRAWER STORAGE SYSTEM